easybill/spf-check/README.md

 - 🔄 Recursive checking of SPF include chains
 - 📋 Returns complete SPF record and include chain information
 - 💓 Health check endpoint
+- 🔒 Secure and efficient with Rust
+- 🌐 Easy to use HTML UI

 ## API